-Shower or Wash Down6

-Stereo Equipment6
+Stereo Equipmento-3

-Swim/Boarding Platform6
+Swim/Boarding Platform6-9

-Tables6

-Towers6
+Tables6-10

+Towers6-10

-Video Screen6
+Video Screen6-11

-Water Heater6 5-8
+Water Heater6-11

-Preparation
+Duomenation

-Using Care When Fueling 7-1
+Preparation Using Care When Fueling7-1

-Indmar Engines 7-1
+Indmar Engines

-What Type of Gasoline To Use 7-1
+What Type of Gasoline To Use

-When the Boat Is Not Used for a While 7-2
+When the Boat Is Not Used for a While

-Using Oxygenated Fuels or Fuels
+Using Oxygenated Fuels or Fuels with Alcohol

-with Alcohol 7-2

-Fuels Outside the U.S. and Canada 7-2
+Fuels Outside the U.S. and Canada

-Volkswagen Diesel Engine 7-2
+Volkswagen Diesel Engine

+ILMORMARINE Engines

+What Type of Gasoline To Use7-3

+Using Oxygenated Fuels or Fuels with Alcohol7-3

+When the Boat Is Not Used for a While7-3

+Fuels Outside the U.S. and Canada7-3

-Safety Checks and Services 3-1
+Safety Checks and Services8-1

-Before Each Operation
+Before Each Operation8-1

-During Operation
+During Operation8-1

-After Operation
+After Operation8-1

-New Boat Break-In )1
+New Boat Break-In9-1

-First Hours of Operation
+First Hours of Operation 9-1

-After Break-In
+After Break-In 9-1

-Atter break-iii /- 1
+Arter break-in

-Starting and Basic Operation
+Starting and Basic Operation10-1

 Before Starting

 Starting the Engine

 Shifting Gears

 Underway

-Stopping10 )-2
+Stopping

-Operational Hints11 l-1
+Operational Hints11-1

-Loading11 -1
+Loading

-Emergencies 11 -1
+Emergencies

-Courtesy11
+Courtesy

-First Time Operation11 -1
+First Time Operation

-Basic Maneuvering11 -1
+Basic Maneuvering

-High Speed Operation11 -2
+High Speed Operation

-Unusual Operating Conditions11 -2
+Docking and Tie-Up

-Docking and Tie-Up11 L-3
+Docking and the op

 Care and Maintenance

-Lifting the Boat12 2-1
+Lifting the Boat12-1

-Using Lifting Eyes 2-1
+Using Lifting Eyes12-1

-Using Lifting Slings 2-1
+Using Lifting Slings

-Storage Cradle 2-1
+Storage Cradle12-1

-Corrosioin Prevention13 3-1
+Corrosion Prevention

-Galvanic Corrosion13
+Galvanic Corrosion

 Salt Water Corrosion

-Marine Growth13
+Marine Growth

 Stainless Steel and Chrome

+Cleaning the Boat14-1

+Hull.
+14-1

+Unholstery